 If you go to the dollar store to buy a suit, you'll probably come out with a Halloween costume.
 You don't need to buy a Kiton suit to look good; a suit from JCPenny will work fine.
 But skip the dollar store.

-You don't need to pay a million dollars a year for a celebrity like Tony Robbins to help your business.
-But if you want a decent business coach, don't pay $100 or it'll be like coming out of the dollar store with a Halloween costume instead of a nice suit.
+You don't need to pay a million dollars annually for a celebrity like Tony Robbins to help your business.
+But if you want a decent business coach, don't expect to pay $100, or it'll be like coming out of the dollar store with a Halloween costume instead of a nice suit.